Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 162.3

-Florida has a 6-6-0 record against the spread this season compared to Kentucky, who is 8-4-0 ATS.
-The Gators are 10-3-0 and the Wildcats are 9-3-0 in terms of hitting the over.
+Florida is 6-6-0 against the spread this season compared to Kentucky's 8-4-0 ATS record.
+In terms of hitting the over, games involving the Gators are 10-3-0 and the Wildcats are 9-3-0.

 Bet on this or any college basketball matchup at BetMGM